OPEC, Allies Set For Another Modest Oil Output Hike - UrduPoint

 Last year they decided to step it up again gradually as prices recovered, while reviewing the situation every month.

-Analysts expect the group to step up production by 400,000 barrels per day in February, as they have done in past months.
+"No surprises are expected, OPEC+ is likely to ratify another 400,000 bpd (barrels per day) increase in production targets for February," said analyst Bjornar Tonhaugen of Rystad Energy.

+That would continue the trend of increases the group has made in recent months.

-They approved another increase at their December meeting despite the emergence of Omicron, which had caused prices to fall as markets fretted over its potential impact on the global economy.
+The club's members approved another hike at their December meeting despite the emergence of Omicron, which had caused prices to fall as markets fretted over its potential impact on the global economy.

-"Since the last OPEC+ meeting (in early December), oil prices have recovered considerably, suggesting that also market participants seem to be less concerned about the Omicron variant weighing on oil demand," UBS energy strategist Giovanni Staunovo told AFP.
+The decision to go ahead with the boost in output earned the thanks of the White House, nervous of the effect of rising prices at American petrol stations, but it did not prevent crude prices from recovering considerably from their previous slump.

-The price of Brent, Europe's benchmark oil contract, hit $79.30 on Tuesday -- 15 percent higher than before the group's December 2 meeting.
+The price of Brent, Europe's benchmark oil contract, hit $79.76 at 1325 GMT on Tuesday -- 15 percent higher than before the group's December 2 meeting.

-OPEC analysts told the group on Monday that Omicron would have a moderate impact on demand.
+OPEC analysts told the group on Monday that Omicron would have a moderate impact on demand and the rise in price is expected to continue in 2022.

 While the new Covid variant is spreading like wildfire around the world, it appears to be far less severe than initially feared, raising hopes that the pandemic could be overcome and life return to a little more normality.